Seagate/cortx/doc/Preaboarding_and_Onboarding.rst

 Perform the below mentioned procedure to onboard into CORTX.
 The below mentioned steps can be performed multiple times, by accessing to the URL *https://<management IP>:28100/#/preboarding/login* or from the **Settings** page on the CSM GUI.

-1. Enter a name for your appliance in the **Appliance Name** field.
+1. After being prompted, login again with the username and password that you had provided earlier.

-2. After being prompted, login again with the username and password that you provided in step 2.
+2. Enter a name for your appliance in the **Appliance Name** field.

 3. Upload the SSL certificate.
 If you do not upload a certificate, a default self-signed certificate provided by Seagate will be used.